hdra/pelican-cait/README.md

 ## Landing and Contact Page
 ** Only works on the latest version of Pelican. ( > 3.1.1 )
 Cait includes templates for a landing page and a contact page.
 In order to use it, the template name needs to be included in itself.
+The page has to go to your static pages directory (which is defined in your pelican config file with the `PAGE_DIR`).
-The page (which has to go to *content/pages*) also need to include a metadata property for `heading and subheading`.
+It also need to include a metadata property for `heading and subheading`.
 An example of the landing page:

     Title: Landing